 1. Understand and explain contemporary theories of microbial growth, metabolism, differentiation and motility.

-2. Evaluate the factors that are involved with the epidemiology, pathogenesis, detection, diagnosis and control of infectious diseases.
+2. Evaluate the factors that are involved with the epidemiology, pathogenesis, detection, diagnosis and control of infectious diseases (including antibiotics, vaccines and antibody therapies).

 3. Analyse and discuss the results of practical experiments in an area related to disease epidemiology and/or control, or antibiotic sensitivity testing.